htwangtw/nixtract/README.md

                         default)
   --allow_overlap       Permit overlapping spheres when coordinates are
-                        provided to `roi_file` and `radius` is provided --regressor_files REGRESSOR_FILES [REGRESSOR_FILES ...]
+                        provided to `roi_file` and `radius` is provided --smoothing_fwhm SMOOTHING_FWHM
+                        Smoothing kernel FWHM (in mm) if spatial smoothing is desired.
+  --regressor_files REGRESSOR_FILES [REGRESSOR_FILES ...]
                         One or more tab-separated files with regressors in each column.
 The number of files must match the number